Window Cling Frequently Asked Questions Return to Top

 Yes, because we print our clings with a UV resistant ink and then place a laminate over the top, your decals will be able to withstand harsh outdoor weather conditions.
 This laminate helps to protect your window clings from UV light, moisture, and scratches.

-Decals are a great way to add a unique touch to many spaces and surfaces.
-Whether you plan to display your new decal on your car, laptop, living-room wall, or anywhere else, proper installation is crucial for creating a strong bond that lasts long and looks great.
-That's why we've put together this guide that teaches you how to apply decals in just six easy steps.
+Window Clings are a great way to add a unique touch to many spaces.
+Whether you plan to display your new window cling on the front of your business, inside your business, your house, or anywhere else, proper installation is crucial for creating a strong bond that lasts long and looks great.
+That's why we've put together this guide that teaches you how to apply window clings in just five easy steps.

 Clean the Surface

-The first order of business before you apply your decal is to make sure the surface is clean and dry.
-Any dirt, debris, or moisture can weaken the adhesion.
+The first order of business before you apply your window cling is to make sure the surface is clean and dry.
+Any dirt or debris can weaken the adhesion.
 Use warm water and soap, rubbing alcohol, or other common household items for a good clean.
 Be sure to wipe away any left-over cleaning product or residue with a dry cloth before moving on to the next step.

 Order Your Window Clings